 Open the Marker Option and select Built-in.
 You can now edit the Type and Size of the Marker.

 It is also possible to change the color, border or anything that is related to the appearance of the chart.

 Area Charts in Excel

 Area charts are another way to visualize data values (various data series) that change over time.
 In an Area chart, data is plotted on the x- and y-axis.

 In other words, Area charts are essentially Line charts.
-The main difference between them is the filled area below the line (by colour).
+The main difference between them is the filled area below the line (by color).
 This area makes the matter more precise and clear.

-Principally, it’s used when the trend requires to be displayed with the magnitude instead of single data values.
+Principally, it’s used when the trend is required to be displayed with the magnitude instead of single data values.

 Area charts in Excel are grouped in Standard 2-D and 3-D types; stacked and percentage formats.

 It’s beneficial when there are various time series, and we want to expose the relation of each set to the whole data.

 A stacked area chart is the deployment of a standard area chart.
 The goal is to show the progress of the data of different series on the same graphic.